Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 This styling evokes a kind of a "dark roome" feel to it, which goes with the content being entirely photos.

 The background image is set to repeat horizontally.

+Styling of the header is the same as on other pages of the website.

 <sup>1</sup> As it might become evident at this point, the design process was desktop first, and the backtracking to mobile.
 Which would also imply I possible didn't use Bootstrap - which I didn't.
 More on the reasoning - or the impulses - behind that decision later.